Diego Tryno: Early life

 Diego was born in Mutare, Zimbabwe at the Sakubva District Hospital.
 He was the first child born to his mother Fungisai Kanjera and his father Christopher Chikombeka.
 While attending primary school, he moved to Zvishavane temporarily and moved back to Mutare to finish his primary education.
 He attended Chikanga High School before moving to Harare, and finished high school at Living Waters High School.
 During his schooling, Tryno practiced music privately, as his parents were not tolerant of his decision to pursue music.

 Music career

 He once did Zimdancehallmusic under the name Ricky D before switching to hip-hop.
 Tryno recorded his first hip-hop track in 2014 called "Go Diego Go" and won his first regional award at Zambezi Music Awards the same year.
 In 2015 he did his first live show at Summer Jam followed by "I wanna see you" dance tour.
 He does music in English, Shona, and Ndebele and his first Shona track was in 2015 when he featured in a song with singer TC.
 Tryno has worked with regional and international producers in the production of his music.
-One notable producer was Dry AFM from Botswana who contributed in the mixing of his song Yolo.
+One notable producer was Dry AFM from Botswana who contributed to the mixing of his song Yolo.